do-your-own-seo/gtag-cookie-consent/README.md

     </div>

   ## Acknowledgement
-  The job of writing the code was done by ChatGPT.
-I just described the logic and fixed some bugs.
+  The coding work was done by ChatGPT.
+I just described what the JS file should do, and then fixed some bugs in the code.

-  For example, the condition (consentCookie && consentCookie === 'denied') in checkConsent() function was not considered.
-That caused the banner to appear on every page of the site if the user initially rejected the cookie.
+  For example, the condition `(consentCookie && consentCookie === 'denied')` was not considered in `checkConsent()` function.
+That should have caused the banner to appear on every page of the site if the user initially rejected the cookie.